peterwwillis/devopsyoga-content/methods/index.md

 #### The third way: [Culture of Continuous Learning and Experimentation][4]

+From Gene Kim:
+> The Third Way is about creating a culture that fosters two things: continual experimentation, taking risks and learning from failure; and understanding that repetition and practice is the prerequisite to mastery.
+>
+> We need both of these equally.
+Experimentation and taking risks are what ensures that we keep pushing to improve, even if it means going deeper into the danger zone than we?ve ever gone.
+And we need mastery of the skills that can help us retreat out of the danger zone when we?ve gone too far.
+>
+> The outcomes of the Third Way include allocating time for the improvement of daily work, creating rituals that reward the team for taking risks, and introducing faults into the system to increase resilience.

-Using [Kaizen][5] to build knowledge and learn experimentally.
+Summarized: Using [Kaizen][5] to build knowledge and learn experimentally.
 Not unlike the retrospective after a scrum sprint.
 The general idea here is to experiment with how you do something, learn from it quickly, and then do it better.
 It's a very Lean/Agile way of moving development forward.
 By leveraging the past two methods, continuous learning is even faster.

 Ideally, as lessons are learned, they would be contributed back to an organizational knowledge base.
 In the absence of such a thing, you can just contribute what you've learned to this Wiki :-)